 The most common complaint among citizens of the City of Grants Pass is traffic-related issues.
 To help combat the problem, the Grants Pass Police Department re-established the use of Traffic Officers in 2001.
 Currently, Officers Shali Marshall and Scott Williams are members of the Traffic Team.

 Traffic Officers have taken a proactive approach to traffic-related issues.
-Through grant opportunities, the Grants Pass Department of Public Safety has been able to participate in several traffic operations such as distracted driving, 3 Flags, DUI enforcement, and speed enforcement.
-The Grants Pass Department of Public Safety was also one of the first agencies in the United States to use the Distance Between Cars (DBC) technology.
+Through grant opportunities, the Grants Pass Police Department has been able to participate in several traffic operations such as distracted driving, 3 Flags, DUI enforcement, and speed enforcement.
+The Grants Pass Police Department was also one of the first agencies in the United States to use the Distance Between Cars (DBC) technology.
 This technology allows officers to seek out aggressive drivers who tailgate.

 The goal of traffic officers is not only to seek out aggressive drivers or issue citations for traffic safety laws, but to also educate the public regarding traffic related issues and alert the public to areas of concern.

 When concerns about speed-related issues in neighborhoods, near parks, or in school zones arise, the traffic officers will place a Radar Trailer in the area.
 In order to determine how severe a problem might be, the traffic officers will use speed study equipment and observations.

 Weather permitting, traffic officers can be seen patrolling the streets on Honda and BMW motorcycles.
 The motorcycles allow the officer the ability to maneuver through traffic congestion.
 The majority of the time, they can be found focusing their attention on high traffic areas, such as the Grants Pass Parkway or locations of frequent traffic crashes.
 This focused attention has helped decrease the number of red light violators and traffic crashes in problem areas.

 Exact Causes Training